cndrw/multi-truck-scenario/README.md

 Branch main:
 - main development branch
-- used for testing on a singlel machine
+- used for testing on a single machine

 Branch truck_network:
 - has necessary change to work on the ZF-Trucks (or on the VM-Setup)